hmc-cs111-fall2015/project/documents/final.md

 (i.e., how could domain-experts use and benefit from a DSL?).
 What is the essence of your language, and why is it a good language for this domain?

-_Note: Your project description can serve as a good first draft of the introduction._

-# Project description and plan

-This project serves a group of people who share a set of spaces and need to use the spaces at various times.
+This project serves website designers who seek to create an event management system, or reservations system.
+These systems in turn serve a group of people who share a set of spaces and need to use the spaces at various times.
 Examples include kitchens, lab spaces, and study room.
 This language would be good for any user to reserve a space or designate the space as 'occupied'.
-The project involves three main components, an intermediate representation, a front-end and a back-end.
-The plan is to develop in that order as well.
-The intermediate representation will take the front-end language and convert it into object relations for the back-end.
-The front-end will be the outer language for users to interact with space and event management.
-The back-end will hold the persistent objects and information about rooms.

-## Motivation

-This project is interesting to me because it solves one of my frustrations at Harvey Mudd.
+The language also seeks to descibe rooms, so that users can also define a set of rooms.
+I took on this project because it solves one of my frustrations at Harvey Mudd.
 When I try to organize events, I find it frustrating to check multiple dates and times or try to do multiple reservations.
 A DSL is an appropriate solution because the management system needs to be intuitive so that any user will be able to use the system without burdensome training.

-## Language domain

-The domain of this project is the event management domain.

-## Language design

-The design of this language is a text-based query system.

-A program in this language is a clause or set of clauses that query or change the data model.

-When a program runs, the program is interpreted into the data model and which then translates the database info into the desired information.
-Or translates changes in the data model to database changes.

-The program takes string inputs, such as room names and times, and produce string outputs.

-Syntax errors are possible, which will need to be caught in the parser.
-Compile-time errors will likely not be an issue, but run-time issues may occur since there may be discrepancies between the data model and the database.
-These errors should be handled with comparisons between the data model and the assumed data model.
-I will need to design the language to catch foreseeable errors and also prevent users from changing data models in an inconsistent matter.

-## Example computations

-When asked for when a room is open, the program should check the schedule for that room and then return the schedule.

-When asked for what rooms are open at some time, the program should check the schedule for that time period and then return the rooms that are open.

-When asked for the schedule, the program should show a list of rooms and their availabilities.

-When a room is requested, the program should check the schedule for availability and then return whether the reservation was successful or not.

-Each of these requests could be combined to automate looking for an open room.
+This langauge draws ideas from SQL, and JSON to provide easy to read descriptions of reservations and rooms while allowing users to query against a constraint solver.
+SimpleEMS is an appropriate language because it will act as an easy to read intermediate langauge for those who wish to write GUI's for reservation systems.

 **Language design details:** Give a high-level overview of your language's design.
 Be sure to answer the following questions:

 -   How does a user write programs in your language (e.g., do they type in commands, use a visual/graphical tool, speak, etc.)?
--   How does the syntax of your language help users write programmers more easily than the syntax of a general-purpose language?
+-   How does the syntax of your language help users write programs more easily than the syntax of a general-purpose language?
 -   What is the basic computation that your language performs (i.e., what is the computational model)?